 When it comes to deciphering home insurance quote comparisons, the name of the game is to have the comparisons quote similar policies.
-The first step in accomplishing that is to make sure that you have as much information about your home as possible at the ready.
+The first step in accomplishing that is to make sure that you have as much information about your home as possible.

 When you seek out a home insurance quote, you have to provide a lot of information about your home.
-Every piece of information that you can’t provide drives the quote a little bit further away from accuracy.
-To ensure accurate quotes based on the same criteria, be sure to have all the pertinent information ready to provide.
+Every piece of information that you can’t provide makes the quote a little less accurate.
+To ensure accurate quotes based on the same criteria, be sure to have all the pertinent information ready.

-Plain and simple, different home insurance policies cover different things.
-When purchasing a home insurance package, you’ll have to choose between different types of coverage, and plans that cover different types of perils.
+Different home insurance policies cover different things.
+When purchasing a home insurance package, you’ll have to choose between different types of coverage and plans that cover different types of perils.